-NP per ta rank HDI rank GNP per capita rank - HDI rank
+NP per a rank GNP per capita rank - HDI rank

-130 135 - 5
+Africa (13 countries) 130 135 - 5

-148 124 + 24
+Asia (5 countries) 148 124 + 24

+Latin America (3 countries) (Source: Ibid.)
 118 110 + 8

-130 148 130 135 148 124

 Income inequality is appreciably higher in Latin America and Africa than in Asia.
-In countries like Sri Lanka, Victnam and Laos, where human development indicators are far more favourable than in most other countries with a similar per capita income, the distribution of income is comparatively even.
+In countries like Sri Lanka, Vietnam and Laos, where human development indicators are far more favourable than in most other countries with a similar per capita income, the distribution of income is comparatively even.
 On the other hand, and almost by definition, countries with a highly non-egalitarian distribution of assets and income tend to have a higher ranking in per capita income than in human development.
 This is also confirmed above.
 Of the five countries with a significant negative discrepancy between HDI and GNP per capita, two (Angola and El Salvador) have suffered from prolonged civil wars, while the other three (South Africa, Namibia and Botswana) are characterised by extreme inequalities in the distribution of income, agricultural land and other assets.

 The Human Development Index also indicates that countries particularly rich in natural resources, including four of the five countries mentioned above and several others, tend to have a lower HDI than other countries on similar income levels.
 The former countries, with a very favourable natural endowment, could be classified as rich countries with poor people.
-Or, in the words of the special study on poverty in Namibia; "It is not an exaggeration to conclude that the tangible benefits to the Namibian population at large of more than 80 years of lucrative diamond and uranium exports are not easy to discern."
-(University of Namibia/SSD, 1995;44.)
+Or, in the words of the special study on poverty in Namibia: "It is not an exaggeration to conclude that the tangible benefits to the Namibian population at large of more than 80 years of lucrative diamond and uranium exports are not easy to discern."
+(University of Namibia/SSD, 1995:44.)